JTsMemex/pubpubapi/readme.md

 ## Contributing

-If you find a bug or have a feature request, please open an issue.
+If you find a bug or have a feature request, please open an issue in the main project.

 ### Development